strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ## Proposal

 Cruise Control provides `remove_disks` HTTP REST endpoint to move replicas from a specified disk to other disks of the same broker.
+It always uses intra-broker re-balancing.
 This endpoint triggers a rebalancing operation by moving replicas in a size-based manner to the remaining disks, from the largest to the smallest, while checking the following constraint:
 ```sh
 1 - (remainingUsageAfterRemoval / remainingCapacity) > errorMargin